-Figure 2.
-Causes of cold-related disastrous events affecting households in Puno

-Regarding cold-wave-related mortality, López-Bueno et al. (2021) performed a statistical analysis of mortality rates in both urban and rural areas of Madrid, Spain.
-The authors conclude that the main risk drivers of mortality rates are socioeconomic.
-They estimate an index of socioeconomic deprivation positively related to mortality rates, controlling for differences between urban and rural municipalities.
-Amirkhani et al. (2022) found an interesting pattern for a cross-section of countries around the world for the period 1999-2018 using EM-DAT (2022): cold waves and severe winter conditions produced more deaths in middle-income countries than in high-income ones, for all cases, CO2 emissions are strongly correlated with both frequencies of cold waves and overall temperature variability.
 Regarding the livelihoods of inhabitants in Peru, Quiliche and Mancilla (2021) stated that rural households make the decision to diversify their income sources (coming from crops, livestock, among other by-products) considering the risk of not being able to guarantee their own subsistence and the reposition of their livelihoods.
 Rural households must maintain a minimum level of food production, reposition and have a monetary surplus to exchange for health and education services in local markets in contexts of severe deprivations and ELTEs for the case of Puno.

-Table 2 shows an event log of cold wave-related disasters that affected the south Andean region of Perú, including Puno.
-These logs are representative of the magnitude of the cold waves in terms of minimum temperature, duration, affected people, and the year when the disaster was registered.
-This information, along with the time series of minimum temperature reported in Figure 3, provides evidence that illustrates the seasonality of the cold waves in Puno.
+The time series of minimum temperature reported in Figure 3, provides evidence that illustrates the seasonality of the cold waves in Puno.
 Every year, households located within Puno are exposed to cold waves.
 In July, August, and September, the exposure tends to be higher on average for all the meteorological stations that collect temperature data in Puno.